GalvanizeDataScience/self-study-resources/DSI_study_resources.md

 ## Statistics Interview via Google Hangout

 The interview is conducted by an instructor or alum, via Google Hangout.
-There will be no software or programming, questions will be shared over chat and then worked through with the interviewer.
-You should be familiar with college level stats and probability concepts.
-Topics reviewed include model fitting, regression analysis, probability, & c.

-Have an understanding of probability, probability distributions, hypothesis testing, and confidence intervals.
-Have experience with multiple linear regression, logistic regression, and statistical modeling.
-Understanding of basic visual methods of model evaluation.
+There will be no software or programming; questions will be shared over chat and then worked through with the interviewer.
+You should be familiar with college level statistics and probability concepts.
+You may be asked about probability distributions, hypothesis testing, confidence intervals, multiple linear regression, logistic regression, and statistical modeling, as well as basic visual methods of model evaluation.

 After the final interview, an Admissions decision will then be made within 1-2 business days.